-An A record is a DNS record that maps a domain to the physical IP address of the computer hosting that domain (the A in A record stands for Address).
+The A in “A record” stands for “Address.”
+An A record maps a domain to the physical IP address of the computer hosting that domain.
 Internet traffic uses the A record to find the computer hosting your domain’s DNS settings.
-The value of an A record is always an IP address, and multiple A records can be configured for one domain name.
+The value of an A record is always an IP address, and you can configure multiple A records for one domain name.

-A CNAME record is an abbreviation for Canonical Name record and is a type of resource record in the DNS used to specify that a domain name is an alias for another domain, the “canonical” domain.
+A CNAME record is an abbreviation for Canonical Name record.
+It is a type of resource record in the DNS used to specify that a domain name is an alias for another domain, the “canonical” domain.
 A CNAME points one domain or subdomain to another domain name, allowing you to update one A Record each time you make a change, regardless of how many Host Records need to resolve to that IP address.

-A mail exchanger record (MX record) is another type of resource record in the DNS that defines how email will be routed for your domain, and sets a preference value used to prioritize mail delivery if multiple mail servers are available.
+A mail exchanger record (MX record) defines how emails will be routed for your domain and sets a preference value to prioritize mail delivery if multiple mail servers are available.
 You can have many MX records for a domain.
 The mail server will attempt to contact them in numeric order, starting at the lowest number.
 This lets you set up multiple values if you need more than one nameserver.

-If you have two records with the same value, the record that gets used will be chosen at random.
-If a lower valued record isn’t available, the next highest value will be used.
-Often times higher values are configured to only save the messages and then forward them on to the lower values when they become available again.
+If you have two records with the same value, the record used will be chosen at random.
+If a lower-valued record isn’t available, the next highest value will be used.
+Often, higher values are configured to only save the messages and then forward them on to the lower values when they become available again.